 The beach of Analipsi is long and sandy on the eastern side while there are some big rocks towards the West.

 This western area is perfect for some secluded swimming and fishing as it is not organized.
-On the other hand, on the eastern part of Analipsi, you’ll find soft sand and all the necessary amenities, including water sports centers.
+On the other hand, if you walk to the eastern part of Analipsi, you’ll find soft sand and all the necessary amenities, including water sports centers.

 The place is loved by families because the sea is crystal clear and shallow.
 In August, it’s a perfect place for windsurfing because the beach is exposed to the northern Meltemi wind.

 >>Check this guide to the best hotels in Hersonissos<<

 Latitude: N 35.336456